microtrain/bootcamp/01-DevEnvironment/04-LAMPStack.md

 mysql>
 ```

-We will work with MySQL later in the course, for now bookmark the [MySQL Reference Manual](https://dev.mysql.com/doc/refman/5.7/en/).
+We will work with MySQL later in the course, for now, bookmark the [MySQL Reference Manual](https://dev.mysql.com/doc/refman/5.7/en/).
 You'll want to familiarize yourself with this guide.

 ## [phpMyAdmin](https://www.phpmyadmin.net/)

-PhpMyAdmin is a web based admin tool for MySQL.
+PhpMyAdmin is a web-based admin tool for MySQL.
 This is written in PHP and runs on the Apache webserver.
 We will work with phpMyAdmin throughout this course Here is the [official documentation](https://docs.phpmyadmin.net/en/latest/) for your convenience.
 Let's start by installing the software.

 ```sh
 sudo apt install phpmyadmin
 ```

 As the installer is running you will be presented with several prompts.
-Arrows keys allow you to navigate the the option menus, the space bar is used to select and de-select while enter accepts your selected option.
+Arrows keys allow you to navigate the option menus, the space bar is used to select and de-select while enter accepts your selected option.

 * We are not running in production enter _password_ at each of the prompts.
 * Choose apache2
 * Choose YES to db-common

-At this point phpMyAdmin is installed but it is not accessible.
+At this point, phpMyAdmin is installed but it is not accessible.
 Now we will configure Apache to grant us access to phpMyAdmin.
-The following command will use ```vim``` to open an Apache config file with root level privileges.
+The following command will use ```vim``` to open an Apache config file with root-level privileges.

 ```sh
 sudo vim /etc/apache2/apache2.conf
 ```
 Type ```Shift + G``` to move to the bottom of the file.
 Use the _Up Arrow_ to move the cursor to the next to the last line (directly above the line beginning with _# vim:..._).

-Now enter insert mode by typing the letter i, if you see _--insert--_ in the bottom left hand corner enter the following.
+Now enter insert mode by typing the letter i, if you see _--insert--_ in the bottom left-hand corner enter the following.

 ```apache
 # Include the phpmyadmin configuration